Rusty Russell (American football coach): Honors

 Russell was inducted to the Texas High School Football Hall of Fame in 1990.
 He is member of the Sports Hall of Fame at Howard Payne University, the Texas High School Coaches Hall of Honor, and the Texas Sports Hall of Fame.
 He won NCAA National Coach of the week when at SMU, once in 1950 and again in 1951 for his respective wins over Ohio State and Notre Dame.
 Russell was also a charter member of the National Football Hall of Fame Association.

 Death

 Russell died in a hospital in Plano, Texas on December 21, 1983, at the age of 88.

 In popular culture

 The story of the Mighty Mites and their rise from a team of rag-tag orphans to a Texas football powerhouse was the subject of the 2008 book Twelve Mighty Orphans: The Inspiring True Story of the Mighty Mites Who Ruled Texas Football by sportswriter Jim Dent.
-Jim Dent refers to Russell in the book as "the father of the spread offense".
-That book was adapted as the 2021 film 12 Mighty Orphans, in which Russell was portrayed by Luke Wilson.
+Dent refers to Russell in the book as "the father of the spread offense".
+The book was adapted as the 2021 film 12 Mighty Orphans, in which Russell was portrayed by Luke Wilson.